Mortgage Closing Costs: 3 Keys to Successful Shopping

 Another form of recurring costs involves your property taxes and homeowners insurance.
 A full year of homeowners insurance premium is typically collected and paid to your insurance company at the time of closing.
 Also, you'll need to pay some amount of property taxes that may be due in the coming year.
 Property tax collection times and frequency will vary by state or county and include funds paid to the local school district, county and city.

-Property taxes and homeowners insurance are recurring costs because you must continue to pay them as long as you are in your home – even if you pay off your mortgage balance completely!
+Property taxes and homeowners insurance are recurring after your other closing costs because you must continue to pay them as long as you are in your home - even if you pay off your mortgage balance completely!

 If you decide (or are required to) escrow for these two items, your first regularly scheduled mortgage payment after closing (and all others) will include one-twelfth (1/12th) of your yearly tax and homeowners insurance amount.
 These incremental payments will be accumulated by the mortgage company and paid when due.
 If you receive a tax bill or insurance bill when you are escrowing these items it is always a good idea to forward to your mortgage company immediately.